 Finding excellent accommodation in Myanmar is super easy because there’s so many options whatever your budget.
 Hostels and dormitories make travel to Myanmar affordable for backpackers and any travelers on a shoe-string budget.

-You can visit Myanmar all year round, due to its tropical climate however the best time to visit weather wise is in the winter season that’s between November and February.
+You can visit Myanmar all year round, due to its tropical climate however the best time to visit weather-wise is in the winter season that’s between November and February.
 As the weather is pretty perfect during this time the winter season can get crowded so don’t write off visiting Myanmar in the rainy season between July and September.
 That is only if you can put up with a lot of rain.

-- Budget: $10-25
+- Budget: $20-30

-- Mid-range: $25-$60
+- Mid-range: $35-$60